-The Premier League places great importance on safeguarding children and adults at risk and we believe that everyone has the right to enjoy football in a safe and inclusive environment.
-We have safeguarding rules in place that Clubs must follow to promote and protect the safety and welfare of children and young people.
+The Premier League places great importance on safeguarding children and adults at risk and we believe that everyone has the right to enjoy football in

 Your child's Club safeguards its Academy Players in lots of different ways:

 Safeguarding is everyone's responsibility; however, the Club has in place a dedicated full-time Head of Safeguarding and an Academy Safeguarding Officer.
 The members of staff fulfilling these roles are at the heart of Clubs' development of young talent and can provide you and your child with support and advice.
 It is important to know who the Club's Safeguarding Team are and how to contact them